COVID-19 and Diabetes – Help Maintain our Diabetes Helpline, Online Information Platforms, Care Centre Services and Support our Community

-We continue to support people with diabetes by ensuring that our diabetes helpline, online and social media channels remain open with direct telephone access to our diabetes healthcare professionals for all those who personally contact us for up to date government information on COVID 19 and practical diabetes management information in the absence of public service diabetes services.
-Access to our online services via our website and social media platforms is increasing daily with over 25,000 visitors accessing our Covid & Diabetes Management Section.
+Our diabetes helpline, online and social media channels remain open with direct telephone access to our diabetes healthcare professionals for all those who personally contact us for up to date government information on COVID 19 and practical diabetes management information in the absence of public service diabetes services.
+Access to our online services via our website and social media platforms is increasing daily with over 30,000 visitors accessing our Covid & Diabetes Management Section.

 To help ensure we keep our services open for whatever length of time it takes to beat COVID-19, make a donation today.